-- Lean meats: A source of protein which is essential for growth and repair or muscles and tissues.
+- Lean meats: A source of protein that is essential for the growth and repair of muscles and tissues.
 Choose meats such as skinless chicken and turkey.

 - Fish: White fish such as haddock or cod are lean sources of protein and oily fish such as salmon, sardines, tuna and mackerel are full of omega-3 fatty acids which are important for brain and heart health.

 - Dairy: A rich source of calcium which is important for bone health.
 You should choose low-fat varieties such as skimmed milk, low-fat yoghurt and cheese

 - Fruit & vegetables: Provide us with an important source of vitamins, minerals and fibre.